-Given the limited time available for presenting this impact assessment to the regulators, a qualitative approach for evaluation has been chosen.
-On the TSO side, there is only limited experience and data available for the intraday market.
+Preparing a quantitative impact assessment is too challenging, as the TSOs only have limited experience and data available for the intraday market.
 Both in the intraday and regulating power market, current levels of liquidity can be poor indicators for the future development of the markets as an increase in demand for up- and downward regulation most likely will increase the liquidity over time.
-This can be done by either shifting bids from one market to another or by developing new flexibility on the production side, e.g. increased use of heat pumps and electrical boilers in district heating systems or additional wind and PV production that can be down-regulated.
-It is also rather difficult to anticipate the extent and form of arbitrage between markets in order to include effects here in the form of qualitative estimates in an analysis.
+This can, for instance, be done by shifting bids from one market to another or by developing new flexibility on the production side, e.g. increased use of heat pumps and electrical boilers in district heating systems or additional wind and PV production that can be down-regulated.
+It is also rather difficult to anticipate the extent and form of arbitrage between markets in order to include effects here in the form of quantitative estimates in an analysis.

 The models described in later sections of this analysis are not all equally relevant for both TSOs.
 In general, the Counter Capacity Allocation (CoCA) model and the implicit intraday auction require the participation of both TSOs in order to include the border directly in the countertrade.
-The option of Energinet using the continuous intraday market only mirrors what is already happening on the German side in the DK1 market area.
+The option of Energinet using the continuous intraday market only mirrors in the DK1 market area what is already happening on the German side.
 Furthermore, the option of Energinet using the regulating power market is only applicable on the Danish side, because of the substantially different setup of the regulating power market in Germany.
 The use of redispatch resources in Germany is therefore not considered in this report.